 - Sailing (affiliation to Blackpool and Fleetwood Yacht Club)

 These are optional subjects but the CCF programme sets aside time for all Cadets to get involved.

-The Contingent also runs competitions throughout the year in Shooting and Foot Drill.
+The Contingent also runs competitions throughout the year in Shooting, Foot Drill and leadership tasks.

 The Duke of Edinburgh's Award is a fantastic scheme which allows young people to challenge themselves and learn new skills through planning and training for a series of walking expeditions.